pathfindertools/cryptonet/content/pages/home.md

         headline: Mars Hackathon
         subhead: Sept 7 - Nov 6
         text: >-
-          "<p>Filecoin along with Polygon have partnered to launch the Mars Hackathon focused on decentralizing storage!</p>"
+          Filecoin along with Polygon have partnered to launch the Mars Hackathon focused on decentralizing storage!
         link: 'https://www.marshackathon2021.com/'
         buttonLabel: Learn more and register
       - image: